AlvaroFurlani/modified_matplotlib_defaults/README.md

 #### Side note:

 In some cases, it may be desired to remove any space between the legend frame and the axes (see an example in the file *test_modified_default_legends.pdf*).
-If you do not want to modify the file *my_mpl_settings*, this behavior can be achieved by inserting the following line of code after the plotting the figure:
+If you do not want to modify the file *my_mpl_settings*, this behavior can be achieved by inserting the following line of code after creating the figure:
 ```python
 plt.legend(borderaxespad=0, edgecolor='k', fancybox=False)
 ```